plausible/analytics/CONTRIBUTING.md

 2. Stop and remove the Clickhouse container with `make clickhouse-stop`.

 Volumes are preserved.
 You'll find that the Postgres and Clickhouse state are retained when you bring them up again the next time: no need to re-register and so on.

+Note: Since we are deleting the containers, be careful when deleting volumes with `docker volume prune`.
+You might accidentally delete the database and would have to go through re-registration process.